rpuskas0/Windows_Update_list_Win7_x64/README.md

+__IMPORTANT:__
+_Further updating of this list is from now on discontinued, as end of support for Windows 7_ _is within 6 months and putting further effort into maintaining such a list is now_ _nonsensical.
+I hope you enjoyed using it as much as I enjoyed maintaining it._

 Here you will find a list of Windows 7 (x64) updates in XML format.
 This list was originally created for Windows Update Downloader (http://www.windowsupdatesdownloader.com/) by Steven4554, but has not been updated since March 2015.
 This list is an updated